btahir/age-detector/README.md

 This project leverages Deep Learning to predict a person's age in a photo.

+Here is the live version of the App: https://age-predictor.now.sh/

 I used the fastai library for Deep Learning: https://github.com/fastai/fastai

 I used the IMDB-Wiki Dastbase for my data: https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/